weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## AI Ethics
-Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.

 Developing models for mental health risk prediction might involve sensitive data from the respondents.
-The following ethical issues were carefully considered:
+The following are the potential data science ethical issues:

 1. Privacy
 - Personal details, mental health status, and social media usage patterns are usually highly sensitive.
 However, in this project, the dataset used contained no personal identifiers.
 As such, there is no privacy concern.